 In 2017, National Day Calendar® began celebrating each state in the order they entered the union starting the week of Independence Day and ending with Hawaii.
 We highlight a small part of each states’ history, foods and the people who make up the state.
 Many states have their own state celebrations, and National Day Calendar’s observances in no way replace them.
 There’s so much more to explore, we can’t help but celebrate our beautiful country even more!

 NATIONAL WEST VIRGINIA DAY

 National West Virginia Day on March 22nd recognizes the last state to be created from one of the original thirteen colonies.

 When Virginia voted to secede from the Union, Western Virginians held firmly to their Union loyalties, created their own constitution and approached Congress for statehood.
-West Virginia, the 35th state, was admitted to the Union in 1863.
+West Virginia, the 35th state, was admitted to the Union on June 20, 1863.
 It was the only state formed from another state and one of two created during the Civil War.

 The original thirteen colonies created a total of eighteen states.
 Vermont once was a part of New York.
 Kentucky was also once included in the colony of Virginia.
 Tennessee was formerly part of North Carolina.
 Maine and Massachusetts were joined at one time.

 The Mountain State

 Also known as The Mountain State, West Virginia is dominated by three magnificent mountain ridges.
 The Allegheny, Appalachian, and the Blue Ridge Mountains also provide the state with seventy-eight percent forest over its total terrain.
 Within the rugged mountains, massive amounts of bituminous coal stores have made West Virginia the largest producer of coal east of the Mississippi River.